LinwoodDev/Luna/CONTRIBUTING.md

 If you have a feature that you would like to see added, please open an issue [here](https://github.com/LinwoodDev/Luna/issues/new?assignees=CodeDoctorDE&labels=enhancement%2Ctriage&template=feature_request.yml&title=%5BFeature+request%5D%3A+).

-## Test nightly builds

-Nightly builds are not production ready and need to be tested.
-Please report any bugs in the github issues section.

-Read more about it [here](https://luna.linwood.dev/nightly).

 ## Write documentation

 Documentation is important for users to understand the program and its features.